turingschool/mod-0-curriculum/session4/index.md

 Methods generally answer the question "What can this thing do?" or "What can be done to this thing?"

-A <span class="vocab">return value</span> is the result of a method that performs a calculation.
-For instance, a `calculatePercentFull` method could divide the value of a `currentCapacity` attribute from the value of `totalCapacity` attribute.
-The result of that calculation would be the **return value** for `calculatePercentFull` method.

 #### Key Points

 * A method performs some kind of work and should **use** or **modify** an attribute